Pylons/pyramid_cookbook/pylons/index.rst

 Pyramid for Pylons Users
 %%%%%%%%%%%%%%%%%%%%%%%%

-:Updated: 2012-04023
+:Updated: 2012-04-30
 :Versions: Pyramid 1.3
 :Author: Mike Orr
 :Contributors:

 *XXX This guide is under construction....*

-This guide discusses how Pyramid differs from Pylons, and how to make it more like Pylons.
-Readers coming from Django or another Rails-like framework may also find parts of it helpful.
-The author has been a Pylons developer since 2007, and aims to "answer the questions Pylons users have about Pyramid".
+This guide discusses how Pyramid 1.3 differs from Pylons 1, and a few ways to make it more like Pylons.
+The guide may also be helpful to readers coming from Django or another Rails-like framework.
+The author has been a Pylons developer since 2007.
+The examples are based on Pyramid's default SQLAlchemy application and on the Akhet_ demo.

-Earlier versions of some of these chapters were published in the Akhet_ manual, but they have now been moved here and revised.
+If you haven't used Pyramid yet you can read this guide to get an overview of the differences and the Pyramid API.
+However, to actually start using Pyramid you'll want to read at least the first five chapters of the the `Pyramid manual`_ (through `Creating a Pyramid Project`_) and go through the Tutorials_.
+Then you can come back to this guide to start designing your application, and skim through the rest of the manual to see which sections cover which topics.

 .. toctree::
    :maxdepth: 1

    intro
-   create
    launch
    ini_file
    main